epigen-bioinfolab/CHROMACS/README.md

 Designed to assist both beginners and experienced users in analyzing chromatin accessibility with minimal command-line usage

+#### Features

+- **User-friendly GUI** — run ATAC-seq analysis without coding.
+- **Complete pipeline** — from raw FASTQ to peak calling, QC, differential analysis, motif enrichment and footprinting, expression data integration, and so on.
+- **Multi-species support** — human, mouse, yeast, and more.
+- **Reproducible** — environment setup with Conda for consistency.
+- **Fast installation** — automated setup scripts for Windows, Mac, and Linux.
+- **Customizable** — users can tweak parameters easily.
+- **Open-source** — will always be free and accessible for the community.

 ## 📖 Documentation

 [Download ChromAcS User Manual (PDF)](https://github.com/epigen-bioinfolab/CHROMACS/blob/main/User_Manual.pdf)